Military ranks of Singapore: Warrant officers

 Warrant officers serve as senior mentors and disciplinarians in units as well as training institutes.
 Warrant officers are appointed by the Armed Forces Council (AFC), and may be given command responsibility of units and serve as disciplinary or investigating officers for military offences.
 In addition, they may only be charged for military offences by superior commanders.
 Like officers, they may also carry ceremonial swords on parades, and wear their ranks on their shoulder epaulettes.

 Warrant officers are typically promoted from the ranks of specialists and generally have more than ten years of service, although outstanding specialists can attain the rank of third warrant officer as soon as seven years into service.
 Senior specialists are trained at the SAFWOS Leadership School (SAFWOS) before becoming warrant officers, and selected operationally-ready national servicemen may also be selected for warrant officer rank.

-While technically ranking below commissioned officers, warrant officers are addressed by junior commissioned officers as "Encik" for males or "Cik" for females, in respect of their experience and knowledge.
+While technically ranking below commissioned officers, warrant officers are addressed by junior commissioned officers as "Encik" for males or "Ma'am" for females, in respect of their experience and knowledge.

-The rank insignia of a third warrant officer (3WO) consists of a coat of arms of Singapore with an arc below and a thin upward-pointing chevron, while that of a second warrant officer (2WO) through to senior warrant officer (SWO) have a thicker chevron which vary in number according to the rank.
+The rank insignia of a third warrant officer (3WO) consists of a coat of arms of Singapore with an arc below and a thin upward-pointing chevron, while that of a second warrant officer (2WO) through to senior warrant officer (SWO) has a thicker chevron which varies in number according to the rank.
 Finally, the rank of chief warrant officer (CWO) is distinguished from the rank of senior warrant officer with the addition of a laurel.